 Facts in Davis

-The nursing home sought dismissal of both negligence claims on the grounds that they were malpractice claims for “medical injury” and therefore had to be filed with the ADR Office as a “condition precedent” under the HCA.
+The nursing home sought dismissal of both negligence claims because they were malpractice claims for “medical injury” and therefore had to be filed with the ADR Office as a “condition precedent” under the HCA.
 The Circuit Court for Alleghany County agreed that Davis was asserting medical malpractice claims and granted Frostburg’s Motion to Dismiss.
 The Court of Special Appeals (Maryland’s intermediate level appellate court) affirmed the trial court’s dismissal.

 Court of Appeals Opinion

 The Maryland Court of Appeals granted cert.
 Judge Atkins wrote the opinion for a unanimous court, which upheld in part and reversed in part.
 After summarizing the court’s prior cases, Judge Atkins explains that the HCA only applies to claims that allege a breach of a professional duty of care during the actual rendering of medical care.
-The opinion goes on to discuss the application of this test to the 2 separate negligence claims asserted by Davis.
+The opinion discusses the application of this test to the 2 separate negligence claims asserted by Davis.

 Davis’s first negligence claim was based on her fall out of bed while she was sleeping.
 The Court found that this was an “ordinary negligence” claim and not subject to the HCA.
 Judge Atkins explained that the fall from her bed did not involve the “rendering of medical care” and no medical professional was even present at the time.

-The Court reached a different conclusion with respect to Davis’s negligence claim related to the nurse dropping her with the mechanical lift.
-The Court found that this claim did occur during the rendering of medical care – specifically the nurse lifting Davis back onto her bed.
+The Court reached a different conclusion regarding Davis’s negligence claim related to the nurse dropping her with the mechanical lift.
+The Court found that this claim occurred during the rendering of medical care—specifically the nurse lifting Davis back onto her bed.
 Davis’s claims for this incident would require an examination of medical procedures regarding proper lift operation and whether the nurse followed them.
 Based on this distinction, the Court held that this claim was a medical malpractice claim within the scope of the HCA and was therefore properly dismissed by the trial court.

-In some cases, it might be obvious that a claim is not a malpractice action under the HCA.
-But when it is less obvious, much like the situation in the Davis case, it just makes more sense to go ahead and file with the ADR Office.
-If nothing else, the result in Davis demonstrates that deliberately bypassing the HCA arbitration can be very risky and offers no strategic advantage.
-Had Davis filed her claims with the ADR initially, she would have eventually ended up in circuit court anyways without having half of her case dismissed.
+Sometimes, it might be obvious that a claim is not a malpractice action under the HCA.
+But when it is less obvious, much like the situation in the Davis case, it just makes more sense to file with the ADR Office.
+If nothing else, the result in Davis shows that deliberately bypassing the HCA arbitration can be perilous and offers no strategic advantage.
+Had Davis filed her claims with the ADR initially, she would have eventually ended up in circuit court anyway without having half of her case dismissed.